 To prevent this, Cloudflare Gateway allows admins to enable Anti-Virus (AV) scanning of files that are uploaded or downloaded by users as the file passes through Gateway.

-AV scanning of files requires organizations to enable Proxy mode under Settings > Network > Layer 7 Firewall.
+AV scanning of files requires organizations to go to Settings > Network > Firewall and enable AV inspection.

 Enable AV scanning